 TRADITIONAL – This pathway for certification is the right choice for you if:

-- You have little or no experience as a postpartum doula.
+- You have little or no experience as a postpartum doula

-- You are a layperson who is committed to helping childbearing families.
+- You are a layperson who is committed to helping childbearing families

 EXPERIENCED – This pathway for certification is the right choice for you if:

 This certification program is available to any postpartum doula who upholds and practices ICEA’s philosophy of family-centered maternity care and freedom to make decisions based on knowledge of alternatives in childbirth.
-This program does not exclude an otherwise qualified person for reason of educational or professional background.
+This program does not exclude an otherwise qualified person for reasons of educational or professional background.
 No qualified, presently certified postpartum doula will be excluded from entering the ICEA Postpartum Doula Certification Program.

-The ICEA Postpartum Doula Certification examination is designed to test for a thorough knowledge of the basic content in being a postpartum doula.
+The ICEA Postpartum Doula Certification examination is designed to test for a thorough knowledge of the basic content of being a postpartum doula.
 The examination is based solely on the objectives outlined in the ten parts of the ICEA Postpartum Doula curriculum.

 Applying to Take the Examination